aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/screening.md

 ## Step 2: Compute the geometric parameters of the MOFs.

+* `BlockPockets` and `BlockPocketsFileName` will be filled by AiiDA: if Zeo++ finds some non accessible pore volume, it can generate a .block file with the positions and the radii of blocking spheres.
+These spheres are inserted in the framework to prevent Raspa from inserting molecules in the non accessible pore.

 Here we will compute blocked pockets of a particular material employing the Zeo++ code.
 ```python
     def run_block_zeopp(self):